astropy/astroquery/docs/gaia/gaia.rst

 * Public: this is the standard TAP access.
 A user can execute ADQL queries and upload tables to be used in a query 'on-the-fly' (these tables will be removed once the query is executed).
 The results are available to any other user and they will remain in the server for a limited space of time.

-* Authenticated: some functionalities are restricted to authenticated users only The results are saved in a private user space and they will remain in the server for ever (they can be removed by the user).
+* Authenticated: some functionalities are restricted to authenticated users only.
+The results are saved in a private user space and they will remain in the server for ever (they can be removed by the user).

   * ADQL queries and results are saved in a user private area.